gbogard/scala3-nextjs-template/README.md

 # Scala 3 / NextJS Starter

-This is a Scala 3 and Next.js template featuring:
+This is a Scala 3, Next.js and Tailwind template featuring:
 - a [next.js](https://nextjs.org/) web application using Scala 3 and
 @japgolly's awesome [scalajs-react](https://github.com/japgolly/scalajs-react/)
+- Full Tailwind v2 configuration with autoprefixer, purge-css and cssnano
 - a `NextApp` sbt plugin that lets you add more Next.js sub-projects if you need them
 - a `server` sbt project for your server-side logic, preconfigured with sbt-revolver
-- a `shared` sbt project for sharing bits of code betwwen your next.js app and your back end (awesome for sharing [Tapir](https://tapir.softwaremill.com/en/latest/) endpoints for example)
+- a `shared` sbt project for sharing bits of code between your next.js app and your back end (awesome for sharing [Tapir](https://tapir.softwaremill.com/en/latest/) endpoints for example)

 ## Setup